Roadmap for

 Commodities covered

-Cocoa, Coffee, Palm oil, Rubber, Soy, Wood, Cattle, Charcoal and Printed paper products, and their derivatives or embedded products.
+Cocoa, Coffee, Palm Oil, Rubber, Soy, Wood, Cattle, and their derivatives or embedded products.

 Cut-off date for deforestation